yuanbei/Nars-Wiki/Budget-Value.md

 ### Term-link
 Term-link is a link that points to a term from which a statement is composed.
 For above Narsese statement within concept for "<raven --> black>" there is a "Bag" with two term-links to "raven" and "black".

+In OpenNARS, every data item participating in resource competition (such as belief, task, concept, as well as the links to them) extends the abstract class Item, which has a budget consisting of 3 EB values: priority, durability, and quality.

-Thus **Budget Value** is assigned to three types of items stored in **Bags**: concept, term-link and task-link and is re-computed with each inference step for items participating in inference.
+Budget Value helps OpenNARS to deal with insufficient resources Thus **Budget Value** is assigned to three types of items stored in **Bags**: concept, term-link and task-link and is re-computed with each inference step for items participating in inference.

 ## Budget Value Semantics